ancastoica/IAR-robot-cleaner-1/README.md

 To execute the project :

 Execution :
-    In the main, you'll be ask to choose one of the algorithm, or the three.
+    In the main, you'll be asked to choose one of the 3 algorithms, or all three.
     >>> "Choose the algorithm to execute (DP; MC; QL; all) : " To get an idea of the computing time :
         - DP : ~ 5h